-Human Resource Development Supporting the "Seeking of New Opportunities"
+Human Resource Development and Training Supporting the "Seeking of New Opportunities"

 Ongoing Promotion of Global Human Resources Strategy

 Human resources are what support the stable, ongoing growth of ITOCHU Corporation.

 Since FY2008, ITOCHU has been promoting a global human resources strategy in order to maximize the value of human resources and optimize the talent development of the Group on a global basis.
 Specifically, in FY2011, we established leadership standards for managers and developed a global human resources database of organization managers*.
 We also created a Talent Management Process for recruiting, fostering, utilizing and promoting talented personnel who will play key roles in the expansion of revenues and profits overseas, by cooperating with each Division Company and the overseas blocs.

 In addition, the ITOCHU Mission and Values, which we have passed down since our establishment 160 years ago, are reflected in our recruitment standards and in our evaluation and human resources development programs.
 This enables us to hire and develop human resources around the world who are suited to ITOCHU's values.